Rolls Series: The project

 The publication of the series was undertaken by the British Government in accordance with a scheme submitted in 1857 by the Master of the Rolls, then Sir John Romilly.
-A previous undertaking of the same kind, the Monumenta Historica Britannica, had failed after the publication of the first volume (1036 folio pages, London, 1848).
+A previous undertaking of the same kind, the Monumenta Historica Britannica, had fallen into abeyance after the publication of the first volume (1036 folio pages, London, 1848).
 The principal editor, Henry Petrie had died, and its form was cumbrous.
 Representations were made by Joseph Stevenson, and the scheme of 1857 was the direct outcome of this appeal.
 Alongside Romilly and Stevenson, another key figure in shaping the direction of the project in its early years was Thomas Duffus Hardy, who served as Deputy Keeper of the Public Records from 1861 to 1878.
 The first two volumes were published in February 1858: they were the first volume of Stevenson's own edition of the Historia Ecclesie Abbendonensis, a 12th-century chronicle written at Abingdon Abbey (the second and final volume appeared a few months later); and F. C. Hingeston's edition of John Capgrave's fifteenth-century Historia de Illustribus Henricis.
 Hingeston's work was slapdash, and reviews were unfavourable.

 Prolific and well-regarded editors for the series included William Stubbs (19 volumes), H. R. Luard (17 volumes), and H. T. Riley (15 volumes).
 Editors were handsomely paid (Stubbs received, over the lifetime of the series, a total of some £6,600; Luard £6,432; and Riley £6,487).
 However, although editorial standards were often high, there was little supervision or opportunity for enforcing editorial quality, and little incentive for dilatory editors to bring their work to fruition; and as a result there were also less successful editions.
 In some quarters the project came to be regarded as providing an easy source of income for relatively little work.